Xastir/Xastir/CONTRIBUTING.md

     easily check out your fork and make sure there are no hidden issues you hadn't detected.
 See below for a suggestion of the easiest way to check out other people's topic branches.

+    Most importantly, when you create your pull request it will also run all of Xastir's Github Actions, checking that your new code compiles on several different operating systems.
+This addresses the concern that you've created non-portable changes and gives you the opportunity to fix them if you have.

   * Now you are ready to ask for your code to be reviewed and accepted.